 Manuscript signed by JQ Adams, 8 long pages, in the hand of Adams, docketed on verso as “Copy of Messages Received and Transmitted, Lt.
 Adams from Oct.
 4th to Oct.
 10th.”

 The phrase “copy of messages” is a term of art, indicating the official record of incoming and outgoing individual messages in one place, often used for official record keeping and reporting of an ongoing or just completed event.
-It would the official copy.
+It would be the official copy.

 This was acquired from the heirs of John Quincy Adams, the signal officer inside the fort, and never offered for sale before.
 It was not previously known to have survived.